-ESI-PEP's next workshop, Plastics and the Environment: Science meets Public Policy, will be held in June 2020.
-With a focus on public policy and economic incentives, we will aim to draw new connections between MIT's plastics research and the needs of policymakers and public officials, helping us further refine our research agenda's value and maximize the real-world impact of the ESI-PEP program.
+ESI-CPE's third workshop, Plastics and the Environment: Science meets Public Policy, was held (virtually) in June 2020.
+With a focus on public policy and economic incentives, we drew 170 active participants to make new connections between MIT's plastics research and the needs of policymakers and public officials, helping us further refine our research agenda's value and maximize the real-world impact of the ESI-CPE program.